 Sample Answer: I am a very outgoing person who loves to be around people.
 I have been a substitute teacher for five years and have worked in several different schools.
 I am very adaptable and can work with a variety of students.

-Question Overview: You will want to know how your potential substitute teacher feels about the limits of education.
-You can use this question to determine if they are a good fit for your school and students.
+Question Overview: You want to know what motivates your potential substitute teacher.
+You can use this question to determine if they are looking for a long-term position or just a short-term gig.